AMAZON GEAR RECOMMENDATIONS

-An absolute favorite to be sure to have is a flash-tail whistler in various colors.
+An absolute favorite is the flash-tail whistler in various colors.
 This pattern is a must-have in green/white and gray/white in the Uatama and red/yellow and red/white on the Rio Negro.
-Although these are readily available from Umpqua, their pattern isn't exactly right.
-They WILL certainly work, but if you are a tyer, build these in the color patterns listed above, tie them on 4/0 hook with a 5" length and you're all set.
+Although these are readily available from Umpqua, they aren't 100% correct.
+Look at their website and see how their three colors options are actually three completely different patterns.
+Umpqua's whistlers certainly WILL work, but if you are a tyer, build these in the color patterns listed above, tie them on 4/0 hook with a 6" total length and you're all set.
 Your local fly shop would be happy to custom tie these for you as well.

 Large Clouser Minnows and large Deceiver style flies work extremely well.
+They should be tied on 4/0 hooks and be between 4-6 inches in total length.
 Last Season many of our biggest fish were caught on Half & Half style flies with bead chain eyes.
 Yes, this fly is basically the best of a Clouser Minnow/Lefty's Deceiver/Flashtail Whistler all combined into one absolute fishing machine.
 Chartreuse or green and white was the killer color combo in the Uatuma last year.
 Red and white, green and yellow, and olive and white where our confidence color combinations last Season in the Negro.

 SPEAKING OF COLORS, here are some of our favorites in order of preference:

-Uatama: Chartreuse and white, gray and white, all chartreuse, and peacock bass (or perch) coloration.
+UATUMA: Chartreuse and white, gray and white, and peacock bass (or perch) coloration.

-Rio Negro: Yellow and red, Fire Tiger, green and yellow, olive and white, and all white.
+RIO NEGRO: Yellow and red, Fire Tiger, olive and white, all yellow, and all white (Michael's favorite).